dalek-cryptography/curve25519-dalek/docs/parallel-formulas.md

 modification of the 4-way parallel formulas of Hisil, Wong, Carter, and Dawson.

+These notes explain the parallel formulas and our strategy for using them with SIMD operations.
+There are two backend implementations: one using AVX2, and the other using AVX512-IFMA.

 # Overview

 The 2008 paper [_Twisted Edwards Curves Revisited_][hwcd08] by Hisil,